jideCreppy/shop-postcode-service/README.md

 6. PHPStan for static analysis (code quality)
 7. Laravel Sanctum to create a simple authentication layer (if needed)
 8. Centralised error handling
-9. Add additional MYSQl database for feature tests since SQLite (which is a quick and easy alternative) may not support certain MYSQL functions like POINT to process geography columns.
+9. Add additional MySQL database to docker-compose.yml for feature tests since SQLite (which is a quick and easy alternative to add test db's) may not support certain MYSQL functions like POINT to process geography columns.